 My typical fall menu

 Caprese Platter Roasted Pork Loin with Rosemary, Thyme and Apple Slices Jim’s Roasted Vegetables Cheesy Cauliflower Hot Rolls

 Slicing and layered the caprese salad first then refridgerating it was quick and done!
 Just before serving it, I drizzed just plain thick rich balsamic vinegar over the top.
-Check out StoneGable’s caprese tower version here for beautiful individual servings with a different balsamic vinegar.
+Check out StoneGable’s caprese tower version here for beautiful individual servings.

 Backward planning your timetable is the most helpful for me.
 What takes the longest to cook and what needs to go in last are good start points.
 Don’t forget; often you can prepare dishes the day before.
 These are lessons I learned years ago!